CALL FOR PAPERS

 Aboagora 2018 will analyse and discuss different perspectives, utopian as well as dystopian, on the future and how the legacies of past generations lay claims on and model the possibilities of coming generations.
 Relevant topics include ecological and economic concerns for a sustainable future, questions of human development, policy making and normative ideological and religious frames of reference, as well as the power of science to create a better future.
 Aboagora will also raise the question: Is there really nothing new under sun?
 Can the future bring only what is entailed in the past or is it possible to change the course of history towards a desired future?

 This year’s Aboagora invites Doctoral Candidates to a Pre-Symposium event, which combines training and an academic workshop.
 The aim is to explore connections between the arts, sciences, and academic thinking.
 The Pre-Symposium on 21st August comprises (I) a training session, where Prof. Pilvi Porkola (University of the Arts Helsinki) introduces methods of performance arts in research with practical exercises (at 9.00 – 12.30), (II) lunch (at 12.30 – 13.30), and (III) presentation training (by TBA), where the Doctoral Candidates present a pitch-talk on their presentation and will be provided feedback by the trainer and other participants (at 13.30 – 16.00).
 The Doctoral Candidates will present their work in an academic workshop during the Aboagora Symposium between 22nd – 24th August.
-The symposium programme will be announced on 26th March.
+The symposium programme will be announced in April.